jonathanlermitage/manon/README.md

-do b            build without testing do c            clean do p            package application to manon.jar do rd           package and run application with dev profile do w 3.5.2      set or upgrade Maven wrapper to 3.5.2 do cv           check plugins and dependencies versions do uv           update plugins and dependencies versions
+do b            build without testing do c            clean do p            package application to manon.jar do rd           package and run application with dev-mariadb profile do w 3.5.2      set or upgrade Maven wrapper to 3.5.2 do cv           check plugins and dependencies versions do uv           update plugins and dependencies versions